BerWang/web/02 Agile Planning.md

 2. Prioritise these based on value to the user, rejecting those which are no longer relevent.
 3. Have you considered the _alternative user stories_?

+Here are some user stories to get you started:

+-  As an _environmental officer_ I want to be able to _see the current temperature_ so that I _know when to send out gritting lorries_.
+-  As an _environmental officer_ I want to be able to _see and track the current level of CO2_ so that I _can identify the air pollution level_.
+-  As a _planning officer_ I want to be able to _track dust and noise levels on building sites_ so that I _can warn builders if this is too high_.
+-  As an _environmental officer_ I want to be able to _measure the vibrations caused by heavy traffic_ so that I _can identify where this is excessive_.
+-  As an _environmental officer_ I want to be able to _measure lighing levels_ so that I _can decide whether to switch on street lighting or install additional lights_.
+-  As a _resident_ I want to be able to _receive alerts if air pollution exceeds national safe levels_ so that I _can decide whether to go outdoors_.
+-  As a _resident_ I want to be able to _receive alerts if the level of UV exceeds safe levels_ so that I _am reminded to apply suncream_.
+-  As a _resident_ I want to be able to _receive a summary of pollution in my immediate location_ so that I _can take appropriate action_.
+-  As an _environmental officer_ I want to be able to _identify areas suffering from regular high levels of air pollution_ so that I _can install detailed air monitoring tools and take action to reduce the level of pollution_.
+-  As an _local politician_ I want to be able to _see a map of the average pollution across the city_ so that I _can target air-quality planning more effectively_.
+-  As an _house buyer_ I want to be able to _see noise and air pollution for a given postcode_ so that I _can decide whether to make a house purchase_.
+-  As an _xxx_ I want to be able to _xxx_ so that I _xxx_.
+- As a _police officer_ I want to be able to _track noise levels in residential areas_ so that I _can identify nuisance residents and enforce noise restrictions_

 Now work with your client to apply **MoSCoW** rules so that these requirements are prioritised correctly.

 ## Agile Roadmap